ericmaster/trail-running-tft-predictions/README.md

-# Trail Running TFT Predictor

-## Application of Temporal Fusion Transformer to Trail Running Predictions
+# Application of Temporal Fusion Transformer to Trail Running Predictions

 A deep learning project using **Temporal Fusion Transformers (TFT)** to predict trail running race duration and physiological metrics from sensor data.
 Built with PyTorch Lightning and the pytorch-forecasting library as part of a Master's degree thesis in Artificial Intelligence (MMIA).